Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Method

 \subsection{Global Representation Regularization}

-In line with our observation, we also propose global representation regularization to prevent the overfitting of wrong labels during local training.
-According to our observation, the representation of the global model $f(\cdot; \mathbf{w}_g^{\left(t-1\right)})$ is less affected by label errors.
-Therefore, we straightforwardly distill the representation of the global model to the client's local model.
-Unlike the vanilla distillation, we adopt an instance discriminative-like task as the goal of regularization, inspired by~\cite{chenExploringSimpleSiamese2021, sohnFixMatchSimplifyingSemiSupervised2020,lubanaOrchestraUnsupervisedFederated2022}.
-Specifically, the global representation of a weak augmented image should be consistent with the local representation of the strong augmented image.
-Formally, the objective of regularization on $k$-th client at $t$-th round can be
+Though the globally revised EMA distillation module can effectively regularize local training, the local model on a high label-noise-ratio client still inevitably overfits noisy labels.
+In light of the representation learning~\citep{chenExploringSimpleSiamese2021,lubanaOrchestraUnsupervisedFederated2022} and our observation, we further introduce a global representation regularization module to regularize the local learning of the local model.
+To be specific, we adopt an instance-discriminative-like task, \textit{i.e.,} the global representation of a weakly augmented image should be consistent with the local representation of the strongly augmented image, as the regularization objective.
+Formally, the objective of regularization on $k$-th client at $t$-th round could be

-where $\mathbf{x}_i^{w/s}$, $KL$, and $\tau$ denote the weak/strong augmented image, the KL loss function, and the temperature that is set to 0.5, respectively.